MaxwellKendall/book-explorer/README.md

 ## Setting up local DEV Environment
 To set up locally, clone this repo, cd into the root directory, and run yarn install, then yarn start.

+## Note to those reviewing this code
+I was making this a full stack project using Node, but backed off to focus on my 9-5.
+Please disregard the commits regarding separation of back/front end.